Maria Feodorovna (Dagmar of Denmark): Tsarevna of Russia

 Her next son, Alexander, born in 1869, died from meningitis in infancy.
-She would bear Alexander four more children who reached adulthood: George (b.
+She wrote to her mother, Queen Louise of Denmark: "The doctors maintain he did not suffer, but we suffered terribly to see and hear him."
+Maria would bear Alexander four more children who reached adulthood: George (b.
 1871), Xenia (b.
 1875), Michael (b.
 1878), and Olga (b.
 1882).
 As a mother, she doted on and was quite possessive of her sons.
 She had a more distant relationship with her daughters.
 Her favorite child was George, and Olga and Michael were closer to their father.
 She was lenient towards George, and she could never bear to punish him for his pranks.
 Her daughter Olga remembered that "mother had a great weakness for him."